HSLdevcom/digitransit-site/src/pages/en/developers/apis/3-geocoding-api/address-search/index.md

 > https://api.digitransit.fi/graphiql/finland/v2/gtfs/v1?query=%257B%250A%2520%2520feeds%2520%257B%250A%2520%2520%2520%2520feedId%250A%2520%2520%257D%250A%257D

-Running this query returns the list of feed identifiers used in Finland routing services.
+Running this query returns the list of feed identifiers used in Finland and Estonia routing services.

 Vehicle rental network identifiers can be examined by querying all vehicle rental stations: